Cameras

 - Swipe between cameras — In full-screen, swipe the bottom edge to jump to the next camera.
 Enable Loop Cameras in Settings to wrap back to the first.

 - Multi-cam tiles — Show several cameras in a mosaic on a single tile for a security overview.
 Configure in the editor.
+Customize grid borders (color, thickness, on/off), row weights, and fill modes for precise layout control.

 - Snapshot caching — The app caches snapshots so camera tiles load instantly when you open the app, even before a live connection is established.